Taxi apps: What’s going on in Nigeria?

 Table of Contents

-Well, not really.
-Nigeria has seen some terrible taxi issues and it took a lot of time for people to accept new systems for hailing a cab.
+Actually, no. Nigeria faced significant challenges with its taxi services, and it required considerable time for people to embrace new systems for summoning a cab.

-You know, I spent a good amount of time trying to identify and understand the kind of response this transition would breed and I sensed distrust amongst users.
+You know, I invested a considerable amount of time trying to identify and comprehend the type of reaction this transition would generate, and I detected a sense of distrust among users.

 What are the taxi services currently present in Nigeria?